[3.12] THE SHARD STORM, Cold Snap / Ice Spear Occultist Build (Algor Mortis)

 The Sorrow of the Divine is an extremely useful health and energy shield potion.
 Enough said.

 Choir of the Storm is a nice DPS boost, due to Ice Spear gaining a ridonculous 600% increased Critical Strike Chance in the second form.
 It's not required, but it is highly recommended.

-Now I'm not using this one, because I felt with my current gear I needed something in this slot to make me more survivable, but The Tempest's Binding is a perfectly fine choice for a helmet (if you don't mind being followed around by a ghost of the Blue Man Group).
-If you do end up using this, place the Cold Snap 4-link into it for the Ice Bite and Innervate bonuses.
+Now I'm not using this one, because I felt with my current gear I needed something in this slot to make me more survivable, but The Tempest's Binding and The Tempest's Libation are good choices for a helmet (if you don't mind being followed around by a ghost of the Blue Man Group).
+If you do end up using one of them, place the Cold Snap 4-link into it for the Ice Bite and Innervate bonuses.

 The Ivory Tower is a useful choice because it let us use Discipline without reserving mana, but I suppose the build could function without it.

-This isn't 100% necessary either, but the global +2 to Level of all Cold Spell Skill Gems is nice considering how many we use.
+This isn't 100% necessary either, but the global +2 to Level of all Cold Spell Skill Gems on Taryn's Shiver is nice considering how many we use.
 It's also a cheap weapon compared to some of the other alternatives.

 Speaking of alternatives, Shimmeron is a strong choice of weapon, especially now that I've altered the gem setup so that we don't need another 4-link.
 If you can offset the damage dealt by having Power Charges and constantly critting, this makes for a strong DPS boost and a nearly (if not over) 100% crit rate for Ice Spear in the second form.